duerrfk/Faros/README.md

 things as simple as possible so virtually everyone can build a Faros beacon.

-The Faros board uses an ATMega 328P together with the BLE module MOD-nRF8001 from Olimex [3] based on the nRF8001 chip from Nordic Semiconductors.
+The Faros board uses an ATmega328P together with the BLE module MOD-nRF8001 from Olimex [3] based on the nRF8001 chip from Nordic Semiconductors.
 We selected the nRF8001 for several reasons: